 As part of the SWTP, contractors must develop and follow a Storm Water Pollution Prevention Plan (SWPPP) to manage materials, equipment, and runoff from a construction site.
 Watershed Management reviews SWPPPs for construction projects conducting ground disturbance greater than 500 square feet, including utility work, any work requiring a building permit, new subdivisions, and road projects.
 If you are a contractor, and would like more information on SWPPPs, visit the ADEC’s Storm Water Program website to download templates, permit documents, checklists, and FAQs.

 To minimize damage to structures during flood events and to enable residents to qualify for flood insurance, the Municipality of Anchorage requires a Flood Hazard Permit for all new construction in a floodplain.

-Inspections of private and commercial projects are instigated from website reporting or other reports of non-compliance of regulations.
+Inspections of private and commercial projects are instigated from public complaints or other reports of non-compliance of regulations.
 During inspections, the SWPPP or other site documentation is reviewed, and a physical inspection of the site is conducted.
 Where corrections are needed, a re-inspection is scheduled to confirm compliance.
 When compliance isn’t achieved within the specified period of time, a stop work order is issued until compliance is achieved.

 The Municipality must report to ADEC when they find projects which fail to comply with the Alaska Construction General Permit prior to breaking ground.